Meet the Board of SIW 2015-2016.

 Top left to right: Kathy Dowling, Melanie Bickley, Liz Apodaca, Kuei-Lan Su Chang, Linda Amodeo, Ana Maria Jimenez, Susan West and Mary Ann Pacheco.
-Bottom left to right: Caren Grisham, Mary Venegas, Teresa Molina and Petra Schmischke.
+Bottom left to right: Caren Grisham, Mary Venegas (president), Teresa Molina and Petra Schmischke.
 Our calendar year is from July 1, 2015 to June 30, 2016.

 JOE C. MERICLE MBA, CPA THE LAW OFFICES OF MILLER & ANGEVINE